Georgian art: Antiquity

 As Georgia adopted Christianity in the 4th century, its art evolved alongside the theological and cultural trends emerging from the Byzantine Empire.
 Georgian artists, while embracing the Byzantine style, adapted it to their own regional context, creating their own interpretations of Christian themes.
 This can be seen in the depiction of Christ, the Virgin Mary, and various saints, which, while having their roots deep in Byzantine conventions, display local Georgian styles.
 For example, in the "Lions of the Transfiguration" from the Zemo Monastery, the iconography of the Transfiguration of Jesus shows this mix of styles.

-Notable Georgian artists
+Georgian artists

 Frescoes from the Svetitskhoveli Cathedral, an example of Georgian medieval art depicting ships and monsters at sea.